Journey to Baja: Pilgrimage of the Heart

-We can accommodate most special diets, including vegetarian, vegan, and gluten-free.
+We can accommodate vegetarian, vegan, and gluten-free diets.
+Our meals will be Mexican and inspired by the local foods that are available.
 If you have questions about your dietary needs, please contact us.

 Trip Fee and Registration

-$4545.00 USD check/money order/cashier’s check (if you prefer to pay by credit card, there will be an additional 3% fee for US participants.
-Contact us for credit card fee if you are traveling from outside the US.)
+USD check/money order/cashier’s check (if you prefer to pay by credit card, there will be an additional 3% fee for US participants, 4.4% for most international participants.
+Contact us to confirm the credit card fee if you are traveling from outside the US.)

 $750.00 non-refundable deposit due with registration